hapax/hapax.github.io/assets/bhqc.md

 Prize in Physics last year.
-And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together an image of a supermassive black hole in a M87, a galaxy 50 million light years away:
+And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together an image of a supermassive black hole a long time ago, in a galaxy far, far away:

 <figure>
     <div style="text-align:center"><img src